 Riversley Park Centre, Clinic Drive, Coton Road, Nuneaton.
 CV11 5TY

 Ring 0300 123 6644 (Press 4 for Nuneaton)

 Clinic times Wednesdays and Thursdays 7pm – 9pm

 Lutterworth Share and Care Group provides a person-centred approach to supporting people living with dementia and their carers.

-We would also like to remind patients that they do need to soften the wax in their ears using warm oil for a minimum of one week before the procedure.
-It has also been found that a longer period of oil use prior to ear irrigation (2-3 weeks) is even more beneficial and we recommend that you try this.
+If your GP or Nurse has advised you to have this procedure you will need to soften the wax in your ears using warm oil for a minimum of one week before the procedure.
+It has also be found that a longer period of oil use prior to ear irrigation (2-3 weeks) is even more beneficial and we recommend that you try this.
 Please see our information leaflet for advice on treating your ears with oil.